Plurality block voting

-Plurality block voting, also known as plurality-at-large voting, block vote or block voting (BV) is a non-proportional voting system for electing representatives in multi-winner elections.
+Plurality block, also called as multiple non-transferable vote, and block plurality voting, is a type of block voting method for multi-winner elections.
 Each voter may cast as many votes as the number of seats to be filled.
-The usual result where the candidates divide into parties is that the most popular party in the district sees its full slate of candidates elected in a seemingly landslide victory.
+The candidates with the most votes are elected.
+The usual result when the candidates divide into parties is that the most-popular party in the district sees its full slate of candidates elected, even if the party does not have support of majority of the voters.

-The term "plurality at-large" is in common usage in elections for representative members of a body who are elected or appointed to represent the whole membership of the body (for example, a city, state or province, nation, club or association).
+The term plurality at-large is in common usage in elections for representative members of a body who are elected or appointed to represent the whole membership of the body (for example, a city, state or province, nation, club or association).
 Where the system is used in a territory divided into multi-member electoral districts the system is commonly referred to as "block voting" or the "bloc vote".
-These systems are usually based on a single round of voting, but can also be used in the runoffs of majority-at-large voting, as in some local elections in France, where candidates who do not receive an absolute majority must compete in a second round.
+These systems are usually based on a single round of voting.

-The party-list version of plurality block voting is party block voting (PBV), also called the general ticket, which also uses a simple plurality election in multi-member districts.
-In such a system, each party puts forward a slate of candidates, a voter casts just one vote, and the party winning a plurality of votes sees its whole slate elected, winning all the seats.
+The party-list version of block voting is party block voting (PBV), also called the general ticket, which also elects members by plurality in multi-member districts.
+In such a system, each party puts forward a slate of candidates, a voter casts just one vote, and the party winning a plurality of votes sees its whole slate elected, winning all the seats; and is thus distinct from plurality block voting.

 Casting and counting ballots

 Block voting

 In a block voting election, all candidates run against each other for m number of positions, where m is commonly called the district magnitude.
-Each voter selects up to m candidates on the ballot (voters have m votes, and are able to cast no more than one per candidate (they are unable to vote for the same candidate more than once as is permitted in cumulative voting)).
+Each voter selects up to m candidates on the ballot.
+Each of the voters have m votes, and are able to cast no more than one per candidate.
+They cannot vote for the same candidate more than once, as is permitted in cumulative voting.

 Voters are permitted to cast their votes across candidates of different parties (ticket splitting).

 The m candidates with the most votes (who may or may not obtain a majority of available votes or support from the majority of the voters) are declared elected and will fill the positions.

 Due to multiple voting, when a party runs more than one candidate, it is impossible to know if the party had support of as many voters as the party tally of votes (up to number of voters participating in the election) or if it had support of just the number of voters equivalent to the votes received by the most popular candidate and the other candidates of that party merely received votes from subset of that group.